flint201/InsTux/README.md

 # InsTux

 This is InsTux, a hack for Insurgency on Linux.
-It is currently a work in progress Features include:
+It is currently a work in progress.

+# Features

 - XQZ Cham
     ![cham](http://i.imgur.com/oJ7cZaS.png)